jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 Node+browser To use Node.js and

-Need to build an abstraction layer over xhr/xhr2/node
+Need to build an abstraction layer over xhr/xhr2/node.
+Can only work for packets in-order, for out-of-order packets something else happens.

 Use best of the capabilities of each.